 - Deploying HSS and UDM in a single network entity, referred as Combined HSS/UDM, supporting interfaces and procedures specified for 5GC, EPC and IMS.

-- UDM and HSS deployed in the Combined network entity interact with a 5GS UDR that stores 4G/IMS/5G subscription data for 5G enabled users (when using a common repository).
-The Combined HSS/UDM can also use separate repositories for subscription data of 5G enabled users.
+- UDM and HSS deployed in the Combined network entity may interact with a 5GS UDR that stores 4G/IMS/5G subscription data for 5G enabled users (when using a common repository).
+Alternatively, the Combined HSS/UDM may also use separate repositories for subscription data of 5G enabled users.

-- When using a common repository for the Combined HSS/UDM, subscription data of new 5G enabled users is directly provisioned in 5GS UDR.
-Subscription data of existing 4G users that becomes 5G enabled is relocated from existing EPS UDR to 5GS UDR.
-When using separate repositories, provisioning and/or relocation to EPS UDR used by the Combined HSS/UDM is also needed.
-When and how the subscription data relocation is performed depends on the overall migration plan and the procedure designed for that purpose, and it is out of scope of the description of this solution.

 - The functions of the Combined HSS/UDM are provided by a single network entity, so that the interactions between HSS and UDM within the Combined entity are performed internally and therefore it is not required to define such interworking.

 - The existing HSS and EPS UDR keep serving only 4G users.